plaatsoft/drupal-oostpoort/trunk/v6.x/README.txt

 Now issues
 ----------
-- Bug: Remove addresses with no members after csv upload.
+- Remove addresses with no members after csv upload.